Know the normals of your horse!

 What about your horse’s gut sounds?

 - When a horse has colic, one of the first things the vet does is listen to gut sounds.
-When you know what they sound like regularly, you can help your vet and your horse should something seem off-kilter.
+When you know what they sound like regularly, you can help your vet help your horse.

 - The left side top corresponds to the small intestine, which is usually pretty quiet.